cherrywoods/swift-meta-serialization/Sources/Decoder/README.md

 ## Overriding

 MetaDecoder has some open methods that are very similar to MetaEncoder's open methods.
 You can do the same with these methods, as you can with MetaEncoder's methods.
-However, there is a little difference: In the container and unkeyed container methods you need to check, that the passed meta conforms to the expected protocol (`KeyedContainerMeta` or `UnkeyedContainerMeta`).
-The other implementations are shaped by this expectation.

 ## Feature Change Log
 ### v2.0: